howardroark/TemplateView/README.md

 Much like how React works with a virtual dom to allow for this, TemplateView works with the [morphdom][8] to accomplish DOM diffing.

+> Note: This is still experimental, but that also means you can help make it better!

 You can find an example "todomvc" app [here][9].

 ### Install